UP | HOME

 For listening or reading, a person who thinks with words is just doing quick pattern matching based on words that they know.
 For example, if they hear a word that means something bad in their mind, then they may simply stop thinking about what they’re listening to.
 Supposedly, the word refers to a bad idea that isn’t worth any further thought or critique.
 The listener doesn’t do any thought that’s based on the definition, meaning, or context.
 It’s just a quick pattern recognition.
 In discourse, they respond to the “bad” idea by applying a dismissive or pejorative label to it.
 Whether they are aware of it or not, this behavior functions as social signaling.
 Examples:

-When a person hears a word or says a word that causes them to dismiss ideas without doing deeper thought, we shall call this a “thought-terminating mantra” or cliche.
+When a person hears a word or says a word that causes them to dismiss ideas without doing deeper thought, we shall call this a “thought-terminating mantra” or “thought-stopper”.
 Similarly, thought-constraining mantras are words or phrases that redirect a person’s selective attention or flow of thought.
 They cause people to avoid seeing the blindspots in their knowledge.

 Thinking with ideas is about using language to explain/elucidate reality (preferably in rigorous depth).
 This usage aims to expand rational thought and has less of a social function, if any.
 People who care about semantics have a rough time with the euphemism treadmill.
 But to someone who thinks with words, thought-terminating mantras make perfect sense.

-Related Video: The Progressive Lexicon
+Related Video: The Progressive Lexicon.

-1.4.1.
+1.5.
 Parroting Quotes To Create The Pretense Of Knowledge

 There seems to be a tendency where people will frequently repeat quotes whenever it seems to even remotely pattern match with the current topic of discussion.
 This is a sign of “lower-level thinking” and apophenia, especially when the nonsense doesn’t actually mean anything or lead to anything insightful.
 A lot of popular ideological quotes also make use of emotional rhetoric, loaded language, and sensationalist phrases.